 - Class K: Fires in cooking appliances that involve combustible cooking media (vegetable or animal oils and fats).

-Causes of Aircraft Fires
+Causes of aircraft fires

 - Wiring Failures.
 A majority of hidden in-flight fires are the result of electrical arcs along wire bundles.
 In most cases, the electrical arc acts as the initiating event, igniting other surrounding materials.
-The surface of insulation materials is often a conveyer of these initiating events, as contamination from spillage, accumulated dirt/dust, lubrication or corrosion inhibitors on these surfaces can promote flame spread (uncontaminated insulation materials are generally very fire resistant).
+The surface of insulation materials is often a conveyor of these initiating events, as contamination from spillage, accumulated dirt/dust, lubrication or corrosion inhibitors on these surfaces can promote flame spread (uncontaminated insulation materials are generally very fire resistant).
 In other instances, the re-setting of a tripped circuit breaker can overheat wiring, ultimately leading to failure and arcing, causing the same chain of events.

 - Electrical Component Failures.
 Electrical motors can overheat, bind, and fail, and possibly ignite surrounding materials.
 The spread of fire in these instances is exacerbated by an accumulation of contaminants in the immediate area.

 - Lightning Strikes.
 Although very infrequent, there have been instances in which a lightning strike has initiated a fire.
 In these instances faulty or contaminated insulation material contributed to the fire.

 - Bleed Air Leaks.
 Aircraft with systems that use air from the engine (bleed air) depend on a series of pneumatic lines to deliver the air supply.
 A failure of any of these supply lines, if left unchecked, can cause high temperatures in the surrounding area and damage to the aircraft's equipment, wiring, and associated components.
 High temperature bleed air leaks have been known to cause in-flight fires and structural damage.